JervenBolleman/hashpan/README.md

 two biggest culprits were time spent looking up the SHA1 hashing object and translating bytes to and from Strings.

-To fix the lookup a fast hashing algorithm was instantiated directly, saving nearly 18% off of the initial implementation.
+Looking up a digest algorithm via the proper Java APIs every time was very slow, so a fast hashing algorithm was instantiated directly (the bouncy castle implementation), saving nearly 18% off of the initial implementation.

+I then did two optimizations based on observations from JVisualVM sampling monitoring.
 Generating the PANs in byte arrays and delaying the creation of the Base64 strings as late as possible also saved about 20%.
-Based on a quick visual inspection of the VisualVM stack traces we are out of big hits for optimization.
-Also, doing a pre-check on the hash via verifying that paired bytes show up in the hash in the proper order resulted in another 15% gain, for a total of 53% reduction at 253 ns/hash.
+Then, adding a variation of a bloom filter on the hash bytes to delay the creation of a Base64 String and a subsequent HashMap lookup resulted in another 15% gain, for a total of 53% reduction at 253 ns/hash.

 But one of the morals of Optimization is to prove your assumptions.
 I had assumed that the use of ThreadLocal and the built in SHA-1 impl would be slower than BouncyCastle.
-Apparently [I was wrong](http://bouncy-castle.1462172.n4.nabble.com/SHA1-speed-and-correctness-td4656567.html) and the Sun imple is faster because of reasons internal to the JVM.
+Apparently [I was wrong](http://bouncy-castle.1462172.n4.nabble.com/SHA1-speed-and-correctness-td4656567.html) and the Sun impl is faster because of reasons internal to the JVM.
 Coupling this with a thread local digester (again, made easy by lambdas) made the execution time 227 ns/hash, adding yet another 7% off of the original time for a total reduction of 60%.

 Yes, 60% of the time from the original implementation was in essence wasted effort.
+But it did keep my workspace warm, so it wasn't entirely wasted.

 Results